Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Norwood's Soil Conditions

-Norwood's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
+Norwood's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
 The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
-Mower blades should be sharpened every 20-25 hours of use to ensure clean cuts and reduce turf stress.
+The "One-Third Rule"—never removing more than 1/3 of the blade height at a time—prevents turf stress.
+Mower blades should be sharpened every 20-25 hours of use.
 Norwood's acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.

 Norwood Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas